Skip to main content

 • Tapentadol (Nucynta)

 Opioids that are called extended release (ER), long-acting (LA), controlled release (CR), and sustained release (SR) are all long-acting forms.
-This means they release a little bit of the medication over a longer period.
+This means they release a little bit of the medicine over a longer period.
 They are often taken once or twice a day to treat chronic pain.
+A low dose of opioids might be prescribed first and then changes can be made based on how you’re feeling.

-Immediate release (IR) opioids are short-acting forms and release their medicine quickly over a shorter period of time.
-These opioids are used to treat breakthrough pain.
-They might be taken several times a day depending on pain level.
+Immediate release (IR) opioids take effect more quickly over a shorter period (short-acting forms).
+These opioids are used to treat acute pain and breakthrough pain.
+They might be taken several times a day as needed.

 Sometimes, the same opioid is used to treat both chronic and breakthrough pain.
-For example, morphine comes in different forms.
 Morphine sulfate immediate release (MSIR) is a short-acting form of morphine.
-Morphine sulfate controlled release (MS Contin) is a long-acting form of morphine.
-Someone might be prescribed both MSIR and MS Contin.
-It is important to know which you are taking and how often.
+Morphine sulfate-controlled release (MS Contin) is a long-acting form of morphine.
+Someone might be prescribed both MSIR and MS Contin to get better pain control.
+It is important to know which you are taking and how you should take it.

-Some opioids are combined with non-opioids in one medication for better pain relief.
+Some opioids are combined with non-opioids in one medicine for better pain relief.
+Your doctor will review any combination of medicine for interactions and possible serious side effects.

-See Non-opioids and Other Drugs to Treat Cancer Pain for more on acetaminophen and NSAIDs (non-steroidal anti-inflammatory drugs) like aspirin and ibuprofen.
+See Non-opioids and Other Medicines to Treat Cancer Pain for more on acetaminophen and NSAIDs (nonsteroidal anti-inflammatory drugs) like aspirin and ibuprofen.

 Oxycodone

-Oxycodone may be added to aspirin, acetaminophen, or ibuprofen.
+Oxycodone pills might also contain aspirin, acetaminophen, or ibuprofen.
 For instance:

 • Percodan has aspirin